ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 One of the most important factors in yucca plant care is the sufficient sunlight exposure.
-Make sure that the spot in which the plant grows has enough access to sun.
+Make sure that the spot in which the plant grows has enough access to the sun.
 Do not overwater the yucca, as it doesn't like humidity.
 Yucca grows well in rich or sandy soils, but not in the ones with high clay content.
 {% endfaqAnswer %}
 {% endfaqItem %}